 Bangkok has made it onto numerous best city lists around the world.
-Thailand’s capital is a buzzing metropolis with plenty to see and do 24 hours of the day.
+Thailand’s capital is a buzzing metropolis and there are plenty of things to do in Bangkok all day long.
 From temples to skyscrapers, shopping malls and street food, this hub of Thai culture is fun to explore.
-Here is a handy list of what do in Bangkok and 10 places to tick off your list.
+The temples in Bangkok are also impressive.
+Here is a handy list of what do in Bangkok.

 Enjoy fresh fruit and food at Thailand’s famous Floating Market.
 The sight of a traffic jam of boats on the river is quintessentially Thai.
 Vendors paddle past selling all sorts of fresh produce, such as tropical fruit, vegetables, coconut juice and an array of street food cooked on their boats.

 Khao San Road is where Thai heritage collides with western influences.
 Along this wide road, there’s a mixture of shops and stores.
 From traditional food, tropical fruit and other local products to department stores and sleek shops selling international luxury brands, Khao San is the place to shop, eat and soak up the Bangkok vibe.

 We took a boat ride over the Chao Phraya River to Phra Racha Wang Derm (Thon Buri Palace).
 Crossing the river by boat is quite a treat in itself as it gives a different perspective and view to the cityscape.

 Phra Racha Wang Derm is the former royal palace of King Taksin.
 In 1767, King Taksin reasserted rulership over most of Siam after the Burmese had attacked Ayuthaya (more about that further on).

 The King established Thon Buri Palace on the west bank of the Chao Phraya river.
 The grounds are now the headquarters of the Royal Thai Navy.